-You have to go back to the year 610AD for the beginning of the history of Ramadan, as this is when Allah (SWT) first revealed the Holy Qur’an to the Prophet Muhammad (PBUH) via the angel Gabriel (sometimes written as Jibril in Islam).
+You have to go back to the year 610AD to learn what is the origin of Ramadan.
+This is when Allah (SWT) first revealed the Holy Qur’an to the Prophet Muhammad (PBUH) via the angel Gabriel (sometimes written as Jibril in Islam).
 At the time, the Prophet (PBUH) was meditating in a cave on Mount Hira, just outside of Mecca, when he saw the angel Gabriel.
 This is believed to have occurred on the 27th night of Ramadan, hence Laylat al-Qadr (the Night of Power).

 Despite never being taught how to read or write, Muhammad (PBUH) was able to recite the words that Gabriel commanded him to recite before him.
 According to the Qur’an, the angel Gabriel would continue to speak the words of Allah (SWT) to Muhammad (PBUH) over the course of 23 years in this way, after which the Prophet (PBUH) would share the message with the people.

-Muhammad’s (PBUH) early teachings, which were to worship Allah (SWT) as the only God, and that Allah (SWT) would be the one to judge who would be embraced into Paradise when they leave this world were not well received by the public.
+Muhammad’s (PBUH) early teachings, which were to worship Allah (SWT) as the only God, and that Allah (SWT) would be the one to judge who would be embraced into Paradise when they leave this world, were not well received by the public.
 Many chose not to listen and turned against the Prophet (PBUH), who would spend most of his time in Medina, becoming both a religious and political leader.
 However, the Prophet (PBUH) was eventually increasingly accepted as a Messenger of Allah (SWT) by many.

 As Muhammad’s (PBUH) popularity began to grow as he continued to speak the words of Allah (SWT), the Prophet (PBUH) and his followers were increasingly persecuted.
 For this reason, the early Muslim community fled in search of safety in a journey known as Al-Hijrah (meaning ‘the migration’) from Mecca to Yathrib (later renamed Medina) in 622 AD.
 This is the year in which the Islamic calendar begins.

 On 8 June 632AD, with his head resting on the lap of his wife, Aisha, the Prophet Muhammad (PBUH) drew his last breath following a short illness in Medina.
-He was laid to rest, where he passed in the home of his wife.
+He was laid to rest where he passed, in the home of his wife.
 Today, Al-Masjid an-Nabawi (The Prophet’s Mosque) stands over his resting place, with the mosque’s Green Dome standing directly above Muhammad’s (PBUH) tomb.

 The Qur’an itself is respected by Muslims, as well as the teachings inside of it.
 It should not touch the ground and must be kept above all other books.
 The Qur’an must also be kept in pristine condition, with Muslims expected to perform the act of Wudu (ritual washing) before handling or wearing gloves if it is not possible to clean oneself.
 In addition to this, many Muslims believe that non-believers should not handle the Qur’an if it has been printed in its native language (Arabic) and may only be allowed to touch a translated copy.